msrini-MSFT/Troubleshooting-Private-Link-DNS-Scenarios/README.md

 - The Source VM's VNET and the Custom DNS VNET are connected by either Vnet-peering or Site to Site or Express Route or Vnet to Vnet connection.
 The DNS query may fail ,if there is a disconnect between these 2 VNETs.
 So, it is always good to start with IP connectivity to the DNS server from the Source VM.
 You can use tools like [Psping](https://docs.microsoft.com/sysinternals/downloads/psping) to test the layer 4 connectivity between 2 resources in Azure.
 If there are IP connectivity, then follow the below steps.
 - You might have not configured the conditional forwarder of the respective service (blob.core.windows.net) pointing to 168.63.129.16.
 - If that is configured forwarder correctly, make sure the Private DNS Zone which you have created is linked to the VNET where the DNS server is deployed.

+## Scenario 2 - If your Source Machine is deployed in On-Premises/ other cloud.

+- When your DNS query from On-Prem to Azure resources for the Private Endpoint fails, first make sure your have IP connectivity to Azure VNET where the custom DNS(Forwarder) is deployed.
+You can use tools like [Psping](https://docs.microsoft.com/sysinternals/downloads/psping) to test the layer 4 connectivity.

+- Once you made sure that the IP connectivity is not affected, On-Prem DNS configuration needs to be checked.
+  - Make sure you add the service FQDN in the conditional Forwarder not the privatelink FQDN.
+You need to add **blob.core.windows.net** not **privatelink.blob.core.windows.net** in the conditional forwarder.
+  - Make sure you added the Custom DNS server IP address as conditional forwarder IP.